martinellimarco/t2sz/README.md

 [![AUR version](https://img.shields.io/aur/version/t2sz)](https://aur.archlinux.org/packages/t2sz/)

 # t2sz
-It compress a file into a seekable [zstd](https://github.com/facebook/zstd) splitting the file into multiple frames.
+It compresses a file into a seekable [zstd](https://github.com/facebook/zstd) splitting the file into multiple frames.

-If the file is a tar archive it compress each file in the archive into an independent frame, hence the name: tar 2 seekable zstd.
+If the file is a tar archive it compresses each file in the archive into an independent frame, hence the name: tar 2 seekable zstd.

 It operates in two modes.
 Tar archive mode and raw mode.